Theater

 Co-commissioned by SICK!
 Festival in Manchester, Liveworks Festival of Experimental Art, Carriageworks in Sydney.
 An early version of this work was developed at DAS Theatre in Amsterdam.

-Supported by the Agency for Cultural Affairs Government of Japan through the Japan Arts Council and National Arts Council, Japan Foundation for Regional Art Activities [Intergenerational Thinking]
+Supported by the Agency for Cultural Affairs Government of Japan through the Japan Arts Council and National Arts Council, Japan Foundation for Regional Art Activities [Intergenerational Thinking], Australia-Japan Foundation (AJF)

 Presented by Kyoto Experiment